-The performance of our suppliers and subcontractors are key elements in our environmental management.
+The performance of our suppliers and subcontractors are key elements in our environmental and social management.
+Our suppliers are being reviewed regularly and subject to replacement if their performance and quality did not fulfil the Group's requirements.
+Annual evaluation is being performed to assess if we will continue our business relationship with the suppliers in the coming year.
 We evaluate subcontractors' performance from time to time through: